EricLBuehler/mistral.rs/README.md

 The chat template can be automatically detected and loaded from the GGUF file if no other chat template source is specified including the tokenizer model ID.

-If that does not work, you can either [provide a tokenizer](#with-a-specified-tokenizer) (recommended), or specify a custom chat template.
+If that does not work, you can either [provide a tokenizer](#with-a-specified-tokenizer) (recommended) or specify a custom chat template.

 ```bash
 ./mistralrs-server --chat-template <chat_template> gguf -m . -f Phi-3.5-mini-instruct-Q4_K_M.gguf